KARTHIK RACHURI'S's

 Chevrolet Corvette Stingray

-It's the Detroit Motor Show so we couldn't possibly start with anything other than the new Corvette Stingray C7.
+Chevrolet Corvette Stingray It's the Detroit Motor Show so we couldn't possibly start with anything other than the new Corvette Stingray C7.
 It's the return of the iconic Stingray name after a 37-year absence and face it, the 450hp 6.2-litre V8 'Vette is as American as mom's apple pie.
-Chevrolet Corvette Stingray
+Chevrolet Corvette Stingr ...

 Ford Fiesta